Back to Blog

 Why this changes the math for hesitant founders

-The program's numbers were never as scary as its reputation.
-The CRA's annual program statistics show that of the 24,160 claims filed in fiscal 2025-26, 90% were accepted as filed, 6% were accepted after modification, and 4% were denied, with $4.6 billion in credits allowed.
+Pre-claim approval changes the math by replacing a guess with a written determination that your project qualifies.
+The program's numbers were never as scary as its reputation — the CRA's annual program statistics show that of the 24,160 claims filed in fiscal 2025-26, 90% were accepted as filed, 6% were accepted after modification, and 4% were denied, with $4.6 billion in credits allowed.
 We've unpacked what those approval rates really mean before.
-But averages don't calm anyone down about their own claim.
-A written determination that your project qualifies does.
+But averages don't calm anyone down about their own claim; a determination in writing does.

 Three practical effects: